Contrast-Security-OSS/docs/content/admin/eop_maintenance/upgrade/ExternalRulesUpgrade.md

 <!--
   title: "Migrating External Rules from 3.2.6 to 3.2.7+",
   description: "Guide for EOP administrators to reference when migrating their external rules from a 3.2.7 version to the post 3.2.7 version.",
-  tags: "installation setup upgrade Migrating External Rules 3.2.6 3.2.7 TeamServer Custom Level" -->
+  tags: "Admin EOP maintenance Migrating External Rules 3.2.6 3.2.7 TeamServer Custom Level" -->

 ## Who?